 Megan Nielsen Sudley dress, denim from my MIL's stash

 I didn't toile this (I only really started in the summer!) but made a few adjustments along the way.
 I was initially happy with it but later felt that the neck was too tight, the shoulders were too wide and too slanted, and the bodice was too short.
 Luckily, all my my smock dress needs have now been fulfilled by the Indigo dress.
-Last summer, I cut this into a simple gathered skirt, which I've worn much more:
+Last summer, I cut this into a simple gathered skirt but I've re-fashioned it for a third time, and you can read about it here.

 You can read my initial blog post about my Sudley here.